Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 When you’re setting up your auto drain, start by timing how long it takes to drain the reservoir using the existing manual tank drain valve after the compressor has run for half a shift.

 When draining the tank is complete, there should be no free water coming from the drain, the drain bleeding air and water (yes, you want to have air pressure in the tank) until only a slight mist still exits the drain along with compressed air.
 Set the auto drain to run that same length of time and for one cycle each 1/2 shift.

 Monitor the operation of the auto drain to ensure that it does not run for more than a few seconds after all free water is blown out.
 If the auto drains continue to run after that time, all that is being accomplished is wasting expensively generated compressed air.

 The standard drain for a compressed air filter is a manual one.
 This means that a maintenance person has to visit the location on a regular basis to ensure that free water and the “soup” of contamination that the filter strips from the air are drained from the filter bowl before it can be entrained back into the air stream.

 An air filter auto-drain will ensure that the filter bowl is drained as frequently as necessary, without operator intervention, resulting in long-term positive effects on the downstream compressed air components that the filter precedes.

-Some compressed air auto drains work on the float principal.
+Some compressed air auto drains work on the float principle.

-As water and contamination accumulates in the bottom of the bowl, it will ultimately lift a float.
-The compressed air, under pressure in the bowl, will then vent to atmosphere through the drain opening, blowing the water and debris from the bowl as it does.
+As water and contamination accumulate in the bottom of the bowl, it will ultimately lift afloat.
+The compressed air, under pressure in the bowl, will then vent to the atmosphere through the drain opening, blowing the water and debris from the bowl as it does.
 When the accumulated water is gone, there’s nothing left to “float” the valve operator, and it drops back into the orifice, sealing off the exit from the bowl.